SameForYouWasTakenWasTaken/Flappy-Bird/README.md

 - A [frontal lobe](https://en.wikipedia.org/wiki/Frontal_lobe).

-## Building process
+## 🛠️ Building process
+### 📝  BAT FILE BUILDING
+To build the actual project, install the `build_runfile.bat` file in the repository or using the releases tab on GitHub.

+❗Make sure there is no "Flappy-Bird" folder in the actual directory of the `.bat` file.
+Either clone the entire repository and run the `.bat` file, or download the `.bat` file and it will **create** a Flappy-Bird folder with the entire project already downloaded using `git`.

+The `batch` file runs the `CMakeLists.txt` file using `CMake` and runs the commands found underneath here.
+(with a few small changes, like specifying the build type and the build folder will have a specific name based on the build type)

+Technically, you could use this `.bat` file with any `CMakeLists.txt` file, as it only runs the default build command.
+### 🖥️ COMMAND LINE BUILDING
-First, open a command prompt inside any folder and clone the repository:
+First, open a command prompt inside any folder and clone the repository.

 ```cmd
 git clone https://github.com/SameForYouWasTakenWasTaken/Flappy-Bird